 On 1st October I received an email from The Money Shop, who also traded as The Money Shop, Payday Express, Payday UK, and Ladder Loans – or one of the companies which it owns.
-It was finally to confirm their decision on whether to uphold my claim and to confirm a redress amount claim.
+Finally, a decision on whether to uphold my claim and to confirm a redress amount claim.
 I was shocked at how much this totalled.
 Having written about Wonga and also Wage Day Advance – this sum exceeded both of my former claims.
 If anything, this was really upsetting, given that I was made fully aware of the extent of the debt I had got myself into over the years, and will never get back.
 I paid £7,906.25 in interest with just this payday loan provider.

 Total Redress Claim Amount: £11,458.40

-“I’m writing to let you know the outcome of our assessment of your claim, which you registered in our online Claims Portal on 09/02/2020.
+Just look at the outcome of my claim assessment, which I have registered in the online Claims Portal on 09/02/2020.

 You were our customer from 03/06/2011 to 31/01/2014, and you consider that during our lending relationship with you, we may have lent to you in a way that was irresponsible.
 We’re sorry that you are unhappy with any aspect of our service, and where we’ve fallen short, we want to put things right.
 To decide whether we agree that any of our lending was irresponsible, we have looked at each loan we provided individually, and have assessed it in the following way:

 We have looked each time at the amount you were borrowing, and compared the repayment amount with what we know about your income and expenditure at the time, to see if it was likely that, after meeting each repayment, you would still have had enough to meet your general living expenses.
 Our test for this was whether the loan repayment (for a single repayment loan) represented more than 25% of your monthly income or if it was a loan with multiple repayments, more than 20% of your monthly income.

 2 Was your borrowing from us sustainable, and appropriate use of short-term credit?